Felglitzzz/js-dsa/data-structures/arrays/README.md

 # Arrays

-A linear data structure used to store elements at a contiguous location or indexes or in sequential order
+A linear data structure used to store elements at a contiguous location or indexes or in sequential order.
+They are right next to each other compared to a LinkedList that is scattered all over memory

-Array in Js can be static or d
+Array in Js can be static or dynamic

 ## Real life examples